Latino literature: The complexity of Latino literature

 Latino literature is a fast growing field and it is extremely dense.
 A common misunderstanding about Latino Literature is that it is brand new.
 Many forgotten and neglected works are being brought out and some significantly old.
 New writers are emerging and new archival discoveries of written and spoken works are being published.
 The Latino Literature field is not limited to journals, diaries, poetry, but it includes several other forms of literature.
-Since the Latino community is heavily diverse the work is expansive.
-There is not a single voice in this field but a combination of unique voices, styles, feelings, and stories.
+Since the Latino community is heavily diverse the work is expansive, there is not a single voice in the field but a combination of unique voices, styles, feelings, and stories.
 Whether the writer is from Mexico, Puerto Rico, Cuba, Central America or an Indigenous Latino, all the cultures contribute their own distinct perspective.
 The Latino's sense of independence allows for their area of literature to be in a position of constant change.

 Ilan Stavans the general editor of The Norton Anthology of Latino Literature uses the term, "the Latino condition" when referring to the constant "state of mutation" that happens in the Latino community.
 Whether it is the common change of migration or something like language and or dialect, changes occur often in their community.
 These changes then transfers to their literature.
 Stavans believes that you can overall summarize Latino literature as work that expresses the act of trying to be at home somewhere that is not your origin.
 Within that idea is the feeling of belonging in two different places and yet still trying to identify with both.
 There is a constant pull in directions in the life of a Latino and that is often conveyed in their literature.
 Many try to define Latino literature but it is best undefined because the community has gone through many different situations over the years.
 Between 1537-1810 a lot of Latino's experienced colonization and between 1811-1898 some experienced invasions or annexations.
 However, nowadays most of their literature is thought to be only connected to their migration story but, their literature encompasses much more and will constantly evolve.